enjeeneer/bfms-with-memory/README.md

 | Removed velocities      | Velocities are removed from the state                                                                                        | n/a                                           | `{env_name}_occluded`           |
 | Changed dynamics        | Mass and damping coefficients in the underlying MuJoCu simulator are scaled to different values between training and testing | `train_multiplies=1.0` `eval_multipliers=1.0` | `{env_name}`                    |

-For each domain, you'll need to download the RND dataset manually from the [ExORL benchmark](https://github.com/denisyarats/exorl/tree/main) then reformatted.
+For each domain, you'll need to download the RND dataset manually from the [ExORL benchmark](https://github.com/denisyarats/exorl/tree/main) then reformat it.
 To download the `rnd` dataset on the `walker` domain, seperate their command line args with an `_` and run:

 ```bash